DIVEIN’s Complete Guide to:

 Designed to offer a private beach hideaway experience, Capella Lodge on Lord Howe Island offers a chic blend of sophistication and Australian understatement surrounded by the lush eastern coast tropics.
 The resort rests on Lovers Bay beach at the foot of Mount Gower and Mount Lidgbird.

 Capella Lodge features a total of nine contemporary suites decorated with timber floors and custom furniture pieces to create a sophisticated beach bungalow-style environment.
-The suites are equipped with TV, wi-fi, in-suite entertainment and bar, and oversized rain showers — everything you might expect from a luxury beachside resort.
+The suites are equipped with king beds, private decks, and oversized rain showers in the bathroom — everything you might expect from a luxury beachside resort.

-Comprised of nearly 2900 reefs, 600 islands, and 300 coral cays, Australia’s Great Barrier Reef is the world’s largest structure built by living organisms.
+Comprised of nearly 2,900 reefs, 600 islands, and 300 coral cays, Australia’s Great Barrier Reef is the world’s largest structure built by living organisms.
 It is, in fact, the only living structure observable from outer space.
-Lord Howe Island is located on the southern extremity of the coral sea and as such offers a unique blend of tropical and temperate fauna.
+Lord Howe Island, sitting between the Coral Sea and Tasman Sea, features the world’s most southerly coral reef system, and as such offers a unique blend of tropical and temperate fauna.

 Azura Benguerra Island, Mozambique

-Located on the pristine island of Benguerra, part of Mozambique’s Bazaruto Archipelago, Azura Benguerra Island is a luxurious hideaway with just 20 beachfront villas for total comfort and stunning views over the Indian Ocean.
+Located on the pristine island of Benguerra, part of Mozambique’s Bazaruto Archipelago, Azura Benguerra Island is a luxurious hideaway with just 20 beachfront villas offering serene privacy and stunning views over the Indian Ocean.
 Azura is the perfect choice if you’re keen on Mozambique’s wildlife and nature.

 The resort was custom-built by hand to minimize the impact on the delicate local ecosystem.
 There are 20 fully-equipped villas to choose from, each with a private pool and located directly in front of a beautiful sandy beach.
-The Presidential Villa, Azura’s most exclusive (and expensive) option boast a whopping a private area of over 1000 sqm!
+The Presidential Villa, Azura’s most exclusive (and expensive) option, boasts a whopping a private area of over 11,000 square feet (1000 square meters).

 Diving in Mozambique is a unique experience, and the Bazaruto Archipelago is one of the nation’s best places for scuba diving.
-The Bazaruto Archipelago is not your average diving destination: a diving holiday here is comparable to an African land safari, underwater.
+A diving holiday here is comparable to an African land safari, but underwater.

 Prepare to meet with some of the most majestic inhabitants of the ocean, as Benguerra and the Bazaruto Archipelago are famous for whale sharks, manta rays, dolphins, leatherback turtles, and even elusive dugongs.
-During the right time of the year, humpback whales can be often spotted cruising the waters surrounding the Archipelago.
+During the right time of the year, humpback whales often cruise the waters surrounding the Archipelago.

 Four Seasons Landaa Giraavaru, Baa Atoll, Maldives

-Right in the Baa Atoll UNESCO Biosphere Reserve is the Four Season Landaa Giraavaru, a five-star sanctuary offering all the unmatched luxury and service you would expect from a Four Seasons.
-The resort comprises a variety of villas and rooms with private pools and breathtaking views on the lagoon’s turquoise water.
+Right in the Baa Atoll UNESCO Biosphere Reserve you’ll find the Four Seasons Landaa Giraavaru, a five-star sanctuary offering all the unmatched luxury and service you would expect from a Four Seasons.
+The resort comprises a variety of villas and rooms with private pools and breathtaking views of the lagoon’s turquoise water.

-At Four Season Landaa Giraavaru luxury, well-being, and conservation blend to provide guests with an unparalleled Maldivian experience.
-The resort offers a selection of unique outdoor activities, including watersports, panoramic flights with the resort’s seaplane (the Flying Triggerfish) and even submarine tours aboard Deep Flight, a three-person recreational submarine.
+At Four Seasons Landaa Giraavaru, luxury, well-being, and conservation blend to provide guests with an unparalleled Maldivian experience.
+The resort offers a selection of unique outdoor activities, including water sports, panoramic flights with the resort’s seaplane (the Flying Triggerfish) and even submarine tours aboard Deep Flight, a three-person recreational submarine.

 In June 2011, Baa was designated a UNESCO World Biosphere Reserve, placing it in the company of other world-famous sites including the Galapagos and Komodo.